TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/no-connection-object-customer-message.md

 <!--issueDescription-->
 Dear customer,

 Thank you for contacting us about your Azure VPN Gateway connectivity issue.
-We’ve reviewed the logs and diagnostics available to us and have determined that your connectivity issue is the result of the VPN Gateway connection object being deleted or never being created.
+We've reviewed the logs and diagnostics available to us and have determined that your connectivity issue is the result of the VPN Gateway connection object being deleted or never being created.
 A connection object is required to establish VPN Connectivity.
 Please configure a connection object in order to establish VPN connectivity.

 Best regards,
 <!--/issueDescription-->